December 21, 2024

 The original plan, Wicks said, was to create a documentary telling the story of one of his friends in Taiwan but two months before the trip, the friend lost contact and the film’s shape had to change.

-Taipei wasn’t the original spot to film but the change in plans allowed Wicks to create a documentary featuring a number of voices, changing his vision to show the surf scene in Taiwan.
+Taitung wasn’t the original spot to film but the change in plans allowed Wicks to create a documentary featuring a number of voices, changing his vision to show the surf scene in Taiwan.

 “I had to be flexible on the fly because everything I had planned for nine months didn’t happen.
 I’m trying to tell a collective story rather than the one I initially planned,” he said.

-“When I changed my project, my friend in Taipei said I could live with him for the whole month, and do the project there,” Wicks said.
+“When I changed my project, my friend in Taitung said I could live with him for the whole month, and do the project there,” Wicks said.
 “I just fell in love with that city.
 And so then, you know, I wanted to show what it looks like.”

-The real story Wicks focused on telling through his documentaries was life in Taipei.
+The real story Wicks focused on telling through his documentaries was life in Taitung.
 Different from other surf travel documentaries, Wicks said he didn’t want the story to be lost and he prioritized working with the community there.

 Wicks said Ben Cater, PLNU professor of history and associate dean of general education, encouraged him in pursuing his film’s goal.